Summary: Learn about the challenges partners face inside law firms in this article.

 Pressure to Stay an Equity Partner.

-Equity partners are one or two bad years from becoming non-equity partners if they lose significant business.
+Equity partners are one or two bad years away from becoming non-equity partners if they lose significant business.
 It is very common for law firms to “de-equitize” partners when they are not bringing in business, and this is highly embarrassing to the partners when this occurs.
 Once a partner becomes an equity partner he or she is terrified of losing this position and getting demoted to “de-equitized” status.

 Pressure to Become an Equity Partner.